KenyC/Exh/README.md

 Exh
 ====================

-You can find a Jupyter notebook tutorial *Tutorial.ipynb* in the main folder to get a headstart on using the library.
+You can find a Jupyter notebook tutorial *Tutorial.ipynb* under *examples/tutorial/* to get a headstart on using the library.

 ## Description

 *Exh* can represent first-order logic formula and can compute the result of applying innocent exclusion exahsutification to the formulas.
 Internally, it uses the algorithm suggested in Spector (2016), which is faster than simply applying the definition in Fox (2007).

-## Installation (NEW)
+## Installation

 The package is available on PyPI.
 Run the following to install it: